mixerapi/mixerapi-dev/plugins/json-ld-view/README.md

 ### MixerApi.JsonLdView.afterSerialize

-The event contains the Serializer as the subject and the serialized data as `data`.
+The event contains the Serializer as the subject and the serialized data as `$data`.
 This is dispatched just after serialization.

 ```php